trustgrid/docs/content/en/release-notes/cloud/april-2023-3/index.md

 * Changes to a policy will now show what resources are covered by the policy.

 ## Flow Log Advanced Search
-With this release you can now set the source or destination node to `local` for an Advanced Flow Log Search.  this
+With this release you can now set the source or destination node to `local` for an Advanced Flow Log Search.
+This will cover flows that do not traverse the data plane, such as traffic that is forwarded between interfaces.